-The ACC100 - Version 6 incorporates some changes to facilitate easier assembly and use.
+The ACC100D - Version 6 incorporates some changes for easier use.
 The original radio frequency circuitry and the associated parts placement remains exactly the same as in previous versions.
 There are no changes in the RF characteristics or modulator circuits.

 A manual audio level control (R36) with a value of 1000 Ohms has been substituted for the original 1000 Ohm fixed resistance as the termination for the pre-emphasis network.
-This level control can be used to set your audio level to match any source audio from - 20dB to +20dB.
+This level control can be used to set your audio level to match any source audio from -20dB to +20dB.